 By 2005, Allan was producing content as well and was named Senior Producer for A&E's hit series "Dog the Bounty Hunter" serving roles in the Field as well as Post for over 60 episodes.
 He soon became a Series Producer in 2006 & 2007.

 By 2008 he stepped up to Executive Producer for projects including "2 Months, 2 Million" (G4), "Snow Men" (TLC), "Arctic Roughnecks" (Discovery), "American Treasures" (Discovery), and "NY Ink" (TLC).

 Allan then went on a 3 year run at Leftfield Pictures in 2012 shepherding The History Channel's "American Restoration" for almost 80 episodes and guiding The Weather Channel's series "Brainstormers".
 Then in 2015, he joined Vice Media to help launch the television version of their "Motherboard" vertical.

 From 2016-2018 Allan moved onto the role of VP of Current Programming at NorthSouth Productions, overseeing multiple shows as Executive Producer for an array of OTT, Linear, and Digital Content offerings.

-In 2019, Allan took some time off for his family, but still found time to develop new series and return to the edit chair for Paramount's "The Last Cowboy", and Animal Planet's "The Zoo."
+In 2019, Allan returned to the edit chair for Paramount's "The Last Cowboy", and Animal Planet's "The Zoo."

 Allan resides in New York City's Lower East Side with his son Benjamin.